Taojy/Decision-Focused-Learning-Benchmarks/README.md

 Numerical results are concluded in Table I below.

-Table I EVALUATE THE POTENTIAL OF THE FOUR METHODS IN SIX FEATURES
+Table I Evaluate the potential of the four methods in six features
 ![Alt Text](Numerical_results_in_benchmark_experiment.png)

 References: